JavaScript Array Search Methods Explained: indexOf, includes, find, and inArray Guide

 if (index === -1) {

-console.log('Product not found.');
+console.log('The product was not found.');

 } else {

-console.log(`Product found at index ${index}.`);
+console.log(`The product is located at index ${index}.`);

 }